Aubameyang ends drought in Arsenal’s 3-0 win over Newcastle

 Aubameyang, who hadn’t scored in the league since Dec.
 16, broke the deadlock in the 50th minute before Bukaya Saka added a second with style in the 61st.
 An unmarked Aubameyang got his second goal in the 77th.

-It was a fifth consecutive clean sheet in all competitions for Arsenal and a fourth win in five league matches.
+“The spirit is better,” he said.
+“We have to maintain that run.”

 But the Gunners only moved up a place to 10th with 27 points, as they try to turn around their season after a woeful start.

 Newcastle remained in 15th place, only seven points from the relegation zone.

+“There’s no denying that confidence is low,” manager Steve Bruce said. “ We have to keep plugging away at it.”

 Aubameyang, who had just three league goals this season coming into the game, seemed like he would continue his poor run of form after missing a string of chances in the first half.